Hyperkalemia in Emergency Medicine Medication

 Calcium chloride (Kalcinate)

 Calcium increases threshold potential, thus restoring normal gradient between threshold potential and resting membrane potential, which is elevated abnormally in hyperkalemia.
 One ampule of calcium chloride has approximately 3 times more calcium than calcium gluconate.
-Onset of action is < 5 min and lasts about 30-60 min.
-Doses should be titrated with constant monitoring of ECG changes during administration; repeat dose if ECG changes do not normalize within 3-5 min.
+The onset of action is less than 5 min and lasts about 30-60 minutes.
+Doses should be titrated with constant monitoring of ECG changes during administration; repeat the dose if ECG changes do not normalize within 3-5 minutes.

 Antidotes